Select Page

 Give people the benefit of the doubt.
 If you believe you can always tell a book by its cover, you’re biased and missing out.
 Enough said.

 Tolerance isn’t enough.
 Tolerance, i.e., I can live with xx, is a virtue.
 It’s just not enough, though, in these days in which scientists say the range in degrees of separation is from two to ten people.
 That’s a lot of connectedness and difference to contend with.
 I can live with xx is best replaced with xx is OK.
-Through curiosity, we learn to respect people’s right to believe differently.
+Through curiosity, acceptance and personal growth, we learn to respect people’s right to believe differently.
 Lead with love, not judgment.

 Sometimes letting things go is an act of far greater power than defending or hanging on. ~Eckhart Tolle

 Letting go of certainty brings peace.
 It begets openness, understanding, and connection, too.
 Expectations and social constructs become less constraining; conformity more boring.
-We become free to experience and grow.
-And be patient when someone expects us to see the yard waste we don’t see.
+We are free to experience and grow.

-Image source (before quote): Pixabay
+Image source before quote added: Pixabay

 5 ways to tame bias